-Selena Gomez Is Hosting A Quarantine Cooking Show On HBO Max, Here's What To Expect
+Selena Gomez Is Getting Her Own Quarantine Cooking Show On HBO Max

 HBO Max launches just after Memorial Day weekend, the third of four major brands to bring its streaming library direct to consumers.
 It will arrive with several series, including some scripted dramas, documentaries, and of course, new content from both Sesame Street and Looney Toons for the whole family.
 But with the much-ballyhooed Friends reunion on hold and stay-at-home orders preventing new content from filming, the streamer is getting creative.
 The latest show announced features Selena Gomez hosting a quarantine cooking show where she learns how to make delicious meals.